 In the normal climate recruiters only have access to 20-25% of jobs, so tapping into the other 80-85% of roles in the market is super important to increase your odds of securing a role.
 It is time to tap into your networks as the old adage says: it’s not what you know it's who you know.

 Networking is essentially building relationships with people for reciprocal value.
 This value may not be immediate; however, making connections can lead to future opportunities.
-In this short article we are going to demystify networking and highlight some simple strategies to help you become a star networker.
-It is still possible to network even during times of social distancing you can still connect with people through your network.
+In this article we are going to demystify networking and highlight some simple strategies to help you become a star networker.
+It is still possible to network even when hybrid workplaces can affect the opportunity to connect with people.

 Networking is a relationship game